vesoft-inc/nebula-graph/README.md

 ## Notice of Release

-The Nebula Graph team is glad to annouce the Nebula Graph 2.0 pre-release.
+The Nebula Graph team is glad to announce the Nebula Graph 2.0 pre-release.
 This is a brand new start with several important updates, and more of them are on the way.
 Welcome to join us.
 To use the stable release, see [Nebula Graph 1.0](https://github.com/vesoft-inc/nebula).

 ## Roadmap